sopherapps/you-hedge/README.md

 - `pages` folder contains all the pages/screens to be displayed by the app
 - `dtos` folder contains the Data Transfer Objects used in the application
 - `store` folder contains the interface to the store that stores the app's data
-- `client` folder contains the functionality to interface with the Youtube data client
+- `client` folder contains the functionality to interface with the backend
 - `lib` folder contains `components`, common `utils` and common `assets`.

 ## How to Test